Is there a cost to get vaccinated?,

 Can any doctor’s office, clinic, or pharmacy offer the COVID-19 vaccine?,

 Doctor’s offices, clinics, and pharmacies who are enrolled in the vaccination program can offer the vaccine when the vaccine becomes available to them.
-As supply increases, doctor’s offices, clinics, and pharmacies will be able to obtain the vaccine directly, hopefully in late Spring 2021.

 Is the vaccine safe?,

 The process used to approve the COVID-19 vaccines is the same proven process that was used to create safe and effective vaccines for the flu, polio, measles, whooping cough and more.
-While the COVID-19 vaccines are being developed as quickly as possible, routine processes and procedures remain in place to ensure the safety of any vaccine authorized or approved for use.
+While the COVID-19 vaccines were developed as quickly as possible, routine processes and procedures remain in place to ensure the safety of any vaccine authorized or approved for use.

 More information about the safety of the COVID-19 vaccine is available at the CDC’s website: